rdgr1/mattermost-plugin-freemium-logo/README.md

 # Keeping it clean 🧹💼

-This plugin removes all free tier labels, warnings, and enterprise upgrade reminders from the Mattermost free edition web interface.
-It was created to support a clean, self-hosted experience free from branding or ads tied to the original platform.
+This plugin was created to remove all free tier labels, warnings, and enterprise upgrade reminders from the Mattermost free edition web interface.
+It is intended to support a clean, self-hosted experience free from branding or ads tied to the original platform.
+It has now also evolved to provided QOL fixes for some less updated plugins, these fixes take no effect if you don't use such plugins.

 Initially, the idea was to allow custom user CSS branding via a plugin settings text box.
 However, this was discarded out of respect for the Mattermost team, as they've since implemented this feature in the enterprise edition.